Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

 \subsubsection{Comparison with Previous Work}

-Here we compare previous solutions to our complete proposed method, using multiple relationships and including all components, the auxiliary individual modules and the attention mechanisms.
-We chose to report for comparison the results from both our multiple relations models, one using only the estimated poses and the other also including the annotated volleyball information, namely $GIRN_{intra+inter}$ and $GIRN_{intra+inter+object}$ respectively.
+Here we compare previous techniques to our complete proposed method, using multiple relationships and including all components, the auxiliary individual modules and the attention mechanisms.
+We chose to report for comparison the results from two of our multiple relations models, one using only the estimated poses and the other also including the annotated volleyball information, namely $\text{GIRN}_{intra+inter}$ and $\text{GIRN}_{intra+inter+obj}$ respectively.
 The results for comparison are presented in Table~\ref{tab:volley_sota}.

-The $GIRN_{intra+inter}$ form of our proposed method is already capable of outperforming many previous works (i.e. HDTM~\cite{Ibrahim2016}, CERN~\cite{Shu2017a}, PC-TDM~\cite{Yan2018} and PMH~\cite{Chen2020}), even though it does not incorporate any CNN-based input as they do (e.g. RGB, optical flow, heatmap).
-Additionally, if we compare our method to reported ablation results not using RGB and OF, $GIRN_{intra+inter}$ also outperforms Multi-stream CNN~\cite{Azar2018} (82.6\%) and is more closely comparable to CRM~\cite{Azar2019} (90.8\%).
+The $\text{GIRN}_{intra+inter}$ form of our proposed method is already capable of outperforming many of the previous works (i.e. HDTM~\cite{Ibrahim2016}, CERN~\cite{Shu2017a}, PC-TDM~\cite{Yan2018} and PMH~\cite{Chen2020}), even though it does not incorporate any CNN-based input as they do (e.g. RGB, optical flow, heatmap).
+Additionally, if we compare our method to reported ablation results not using RGB and OF, $\text{GIRN}_{intra+inter}$ also outperforms Multi-stream CNN~\cite{Azar2018} (82.6\%) and is more closely comparable to CRM~\cite{Azar2019} (90.8\%).

-With regard to $GIRN_{intra+inter+object}$, a direct comparison with previous work would be unfair because this variation makes use of manually annotated ball coordinates, data not automatically extracted from the videos and that does not contain errors.
+With regard to $\text{GIRN}_{intra+inter+obj}$, a direct comparison with previous work would be unfair because this variation makes use of manually annotated ball coordinates, data not automatically extracted from the videos and that does not contain errors.
 It is a good indication, however, on the potential of such type of information, as can be seen that the explicit incorporation of this input by the relational modules is able to boost our method performance to an accuracy close to the best results obtained by the compared methods.
 Moreover, this result is achieved while still keeping our input modality restricted to euclidean space representations, in other words, not incorporating visual spatial and motion information from RGB and optical flow.
 In addition, our results related to robustness evaluation in Tables \ref{tab:pixel_noise} and \ref{tab:dropout_noise} shows our method can leverage the ball location information even if it is noisy or incomplete, and can still outperform many of the previous work under these conditions.